Expired Pregnancy Tests – Do They Really Work?

 These days it is quite easy to ascertain a pregnancy without having to go to the doctor and sit through a barrage of invasive procedures.
 Home pregnancy tests have made the process both private and easy.
 They work on the principle of hormone quantification: the test strips come laced with a certain molecule that can detect the presence of human chorionic gonadotropin or hCG in the urine.
 As the levels of this hormone increase above a certain threshold, it can be detected using one of these tests.

 However, while these tests are user-friendly, they can have some problems.
 For instance, one of the most common issues with pregnancy tests is their expiration date.
-This article will help you understand all about expired pregnancy tests, such as their accuracy, and answers some important questions you may have.
+This article will help you understand all about expired pregnancy tests, such as their accuracy, and answer some important questions you may have.

 Do Pregnancy Tests Really Expire?

 Why Do Pregnancy Tests Expire?

-As already mentioned, pregnancy tests contain a chemical which can detect the levels of hCG in the urine.
+As already mentioned, pregnancy tests contain a chemical that can detect the levels of hCG in the urine.
 This chemical is known as an hCG antibody, and it consists of two arms that identify and bind to the hCG in the urine.
 However, after a certain point, the antibody arms degrade and break down, making them invalid.
 This is the most common reason behind the expiration of pregnancy tests.